khriztianmoreno/slact/README.md

 # slact
-Slack with  ReactJS, Python and Pusher
+Slack with  ReactJS, NodeJS and Pusher